pebreo/pebreo.github.io/begin/Part4-architecture-of-synthetic-intelligence.md

 ## Upgrading to synthetic intelligemce
 The current technology in artificial intelligence is very good.
 In my opinion, it can amplify productivity by many times.
 However, they have challenges each of which I propose a solution.

 ## Challenge 1: Alignment
+How can we ensure that synthetic intelligent agents or systems act in ..?

+In my view, putting on guardrails to synthetic intelligence is brittle because there are too many edges cases.
+An example of this is that there the many ways people can and do jailbreak current generative ML systems like ChatGPT.
+Building maximum curiosity, truth seeking , and with foresight (aka imagination) is the best way to align human well-being and synthetic intelligence.
+Credit Elon Musk for popularizing the notion of maximizing truth seeking & curiosity in order to align human well being to synthetic intelligence.

 ## Solution: Foresight and memory